Open-Data-Product-Initiative/Standard-components/source/index.html.md

 # Open DataQoS as Code

-## Development version
+## Experimental development version

 The key words “MUST”, “MUST NOT”, “REQUIRED”, “SHALL”, “SHALL NOT”, “SHOULD”, “SHOULD NOT”, “RECOMMENDED”, “NOT RECOMMENDED”, “MAY”, and “OPTIONAL” in this document are to be interpreted as described in BCP 14 [RFC2119] [RFC8174] when, and only when, they appear in all capitals, as shown here.

 The specification is shared under <a href='https://creativecommons.org/licenses/by-sa/4.0/'>Attribution-ShareAlike 4.0 International (CC BY-SA 4.0)</a> license.
 Maintainer and igniter Jarkko Moilanen.

-This specification is part of larger PhD research.
+This experimental specification is part of larger PhD research.
 About the research and news regarding Open DataQoS as Code can be found from <a href="https://medium.com/exploring-the-frontier-of-data-products">Medium publication "Exploring the Frontier of Data Products"</a>.

 **VERSION DETAILS**